 - how often you feel drowsy during the day

-Your doctor may ask you to keep a diary of your sleeping habits for a few days, documenting how long you sleep at night and what you are doing when you feel drowsy in the day.
-He or she may also ask for specific details, such as if you actually fall asleep in the day and whether you wake up feeling refreshed.
+Your doctor may ask you to keep a diary of your sleeping habits for a few days, documenting how long you sleep at night and what you’re doing when you feel drowsy in the day.
+They may also ask for specific details, such as if you actually fall asleep in the day and whether you wake up feeling refreshed.

-If the doctor suspects that the cause is psychological, you may be referred to a counsellor or therapist to find a solution.
+If the doctor suspects that the cause is psychological, they may refer you to a counselor or therapist to help you find a solution.

-Drowsiness that is a side effect of medication is often curable.
+Drowsiness that’s a side effect of medication is often curable.
 Your doctor may swap the medication for a different type or change your dosage until the drowsiness subsides.
 Never change your dosage or stop a medication without first talking to your doctor.

 If no cause for your drowsiness is apparent, you may need to undergo some tests.
 These are usually noninvasive and painless.
-Your doctor could request a full blood count, urine tests, an EEG, or a CT scan.
+Your doctor could request a full blood count, urine tests, an electroencephalogram (EEG), or a computerized tomography (CT) scan.

-If your doctor suspects you may have sleep apnea, restless leg syndrome, or another sleep disorder, he or she may schedule a sleep study test.
-For this test, you will spend the night in the hospital or a sleep center under the observation and care of a sleep specialist.
+If your doctor suspects that you may have sleep apnea, restless leg syndrome, or another sleep disorder, they may schedule a sleep study test.
+For this test, you’ll spend the night in the hospital or a sleep center under the observation and care of a sleep specialist.
 Your blood pressure, heart rate, breathing, and brain waves will be monitored throughout the night for any signs of a sleep disorder.